 - view the supporting evidence you’re required to submit with your application

-- download a student coversheet which must be sent off with any supporting evidence, paper forms and other correspondence that you send us
+- download a student coversheet - these should be included with any supporting evidence, paper forms or other correspondence that you send to us.

-Your bursary is paid into your bank account monthly on the third Friday of the month.
+Your bursary is paid into your bank account on the third Friday of each month.

-You’ll receive your first bursary payment within 10 working days of us receiving confirmation that you have started your course (provided you sent us your application form and supporting information by the deadline).
+You’ll normally receive your first bursary payment within 10 working days of your application being finalised, as long as you have submitted your application form and supporting information by the deadline.

 Provided we received your application within the deadline, your payments will not be disrupted and you'll continue to be paid on the third Friday of each month.

 If there has been a change to your circumstances you must get in touch and let us know as soon as possible.
 You can do this via the Change of Circumstances section on your BOSS account.

 The form can be used to tell us about:

 - change of marital status (if already cohabiting prior to marriage)